jarencecasisirano/pointcloud-oop/README.md

 # pointcloud-oop

-Python implementation of point cloud classification for roof and wall using RANSAC for GmE 205.
+Python implementation of point cloud classification for roofs and walls using RANSAC for GmE 205.

 # Point Cloud Classification of Roofs and Facades Using Object-Oriented Programming (OOP)